List of United States pay television channels: English language

-Spanish Language
+Spanish language

 Regional channels

-The following channels are only available in certain regions as noted; they are all primarily broadcast in English;
+The following channels are only available in certain regions as noted; they are all primarily broadcast in English.

 Distant locals

-The following channels are distant locals, sold out-of-market to areas without a relevant affiliate:
+The following channels are distant locals, sold out-of-market to areas without a relevant affiliate.
+(O&O stations and major PBS member stations are bolded):

-International
+Multicultural

 Radio channels

 The following are audio-only channels available to pay TV users; some channels use freeze frame television to display information on screen: